Elevate Your Running with Pilates: A Comprehensive Guide

 The Core Connection: More Than Just Abs

-A strong, stable core allows runners to:
+A strong, stable core allows me to:

 Maintain better posture during long runs